Electrux/OS-Stuff/Installation/Arch/MSI-Laptop/Base-Install/Part1/instructions.md

 		17.d Now create your account using the following command:

-			useradd -m -G wheel -s /bin/zsh <username>
+			useradd -m -G wheel -s /bin/zsh -c "<full name>" <username>

 		17.e Set the password for the new account:

 			passwd <username>

-		17.f Now enable the command "sudo" to be used by all the users in group "wheel":
+		17.f Now install and enable the command "sudo" to be used by all the users in group "wheel":

+		     	17.f.a Install the sudo package using the following command:

+			        pacman -S sudo

-			17.f.a Edit the file /etc/sudoers using nano:
+			17.f.b Edit the file /etc/sudoers using nano:

 				nano /etc/sudoers

-			17.f.b Scroll down and remove the comment (#) from the line:
+			17.f.c Scroll down and remove the comment (#) from the line:

 				# %wheel ALL=(ALL) ALL

-			17.f.c Save and close the file.
+			17.f.d Save and close the file.

 		17.g Setup the pacman.conf file to enable yaourt repository and install yaourt: